 I can't stretch how great Canva is.
 Pretty much everything you see in terms of graphic design on Borderpolar was designed with Canva.
-That says it all for me—best free Instagram tool for sure, probably the best in general.
+That says it all for me— the best free Instagram tool for sure, probably the best in general.

 2.Repost for Instagram

 Repost apps are beneficial for those who want to repost their branded content from their followers, which is much better to connect with your brand followers.
 It is also useful for content curators as reposting has become a key element on Instagram.